The Collection of Printed Books and Periodicals

 Visual Resources is made up of tens of thousands of photographs in the Decorative Arts Photographic Collection (DAPC) and the Photographic Index of American Art and Design (PIAAD).

 DAPC is a unique research resource of photographs of decorative arts objects made and used in America prior to 1920 and now located in public and private collections throughout the United States and England.
 DAPC documents the work of individual craftsmen, workshops, and manufactories.
 Images of furniture and silver are particular strengths.
 Indexes in the collection provide basic biographical and bibliographical information on craft workers compiled from newspaper advertisements, city directories, and major secondary sources.

 PIAAD is the fine arts counterpart to DAPC.
 It contains photographs of American paintings, sculpture, graphic arts, drawings, Fraktur, gravestones, and architecture.

 The Archives records the creation and development of Winterthur as a private estate and a public museum.
 The archives includes papers relating to Winterthur compiled by Henry Francis du Pont and his immediate family, as well as the records of Winterthur Farms and administrative documents of the museum.

-The archives documents a period of collecting and patronage, evolving attitudes toward period rooms in the 20th century, and aspects of early 20th-century taste in landscape design.
-Materials include turn-of-the-century autochrome views of the Winterthur garden and landscape, architectural drawings reflecting the development of Winterthur and its ultimate transition from home to public museum, and H. F. du Pont's correspondence with antiques dealers from the 1920s to 1969, the year he died.
+The Archives documents a period of collecting and patronage, evolving attitudes toward museum display rooms in the 20th century, and aspects of early 20th-century taste in landscape design.
+Materials include autochrome views of the Winterthur garden and landscape, architectural drawings reflecting the development of Winterthur and its ultimate transition from home to public museum, and H. F. du Pont's correspondence with antiques dealers from the 1920s to 1969, the year he died.